-The Social Studies 7 curriculum follows that of the New York State syllabus.
-Our heritage as Americans and residents of New York State is reflected in the units covered throughout the year.
-The course will begin with a unit on geography where students will review map skills, as well as, understand and interpret charts and diagrams.
-The first semester will consist of topics such as the first Americans, exploration, colonization and independence, while the second semester will focus on the forging of a new nation, the early presidents, territorial growth and expansion and the road to the Civil War.
+The Social Studies 7 curriculum follows the New York State syllabus.
+Our heritage as Americans and residents of New York State are reflected in the units covered throughout the year.
+The course will begin with a unit on geography where students will review map skills, as well as understand and interpret charts and diagrams.
+The first semester will consist of topics such as the first Americans, exploration, colonization and independence, while the second semester will focus on the forging of a new nation, the early presidents, territorial growth and expansion, and the Civil War.